rschristian/tailwind-grouping/README.md

 ## Supported Syntax

-At the moment this only works with JSX or any HTML that is valid JSX.
-This means you cannot pass a full HTML doc as style and script tags are invalid, as is the doctype tag.

-I plan on adding HTML and Vue support if possible to the Vite plugin, but no guarantees there.
+The scope is quite limited at the moment, though I'm working on expanding.

+* `babel-plugin-tailwind-grouping`
+  - Only supports JSX/TSX inputs, or HTML that could be valid JSX.
+    * This excludes HTML documents, as `<!DOCTYPE>`, `<style>`, and `<script>` tags are invalid JSX

+* `vite-plugin-tailwind-grouping`
+  - Supports JSX/TSX, HTML, and Vue SFC inputs

+* `wmr-plugin-tailwind-grouping`
+  - Supports JSX/TSX.
+Input HTML is not provided to WMR plugins, so cannot transform it.

+Conditionals are not supported at all at the moment, and while this shouldn't break them, it won't ungroup them.

 ## License